Cleaning track is a fundamental maintenance task on a model railway but it’s surprising how badly wrong it can go.

 He wasn’t happy!

 Hopefully, no one reading this will make the same mistake but I do hear of other sad sandpaper exploits.
-Save yourself frustration and never let sandpaper near your rails.
+Save yourself the frustration and never let sandpaper near your rails.
 It’ll scratch the metal making dust and dirt far harder to clean in future.